-Francis married Margaret Cole in Rutherford County, Kentucky, Octorber 19, 17893 They had seven children: David, Elijah, Francis Jr., Nancy, Margaret “Peggy,” Rebecca and Thomas.4 Margaret died before 1805, perhaps in childbirth as Thomas was born after Rebecca, b.
+Francis married Margaret Cole in Rutherford County, North Carolina, Octorber 19, 17893 They had seven children: David, Elijah, Francis Jr., Nancy, Margaret “Peggy,” Rebecca and Thomas.4 Margaret died before 1805, perhaps in childbirth as Thomas was born after Rebecca, b.
 1802, and Francis remarried in 1805.

-Francis married Mary “Polly” Patterson in 1805 in Fayette County, Kentucky.5 Francis and Mary eventually settled in Science Hill, Pulaski County, Kentucky, where Francis died May 17, 1845.6
+Francis married Mary “Polly” Patterson in 1805 in Fayette County, Kentucky5 and they eventually settled in Science Hill, Pulaski County, Kentucky, where Francis died May 17, 1845.6

 Children of Francis Aldridge & Margaret Cole:

 David, born in North Carolina, served in the War of 1812, subsituting for his brother Elijah.
 He married Rebecca Davis probably sometime in the 1820s in Montgomery County, Kentucky.
 By 1850 the family had moved to Vermillion County, Indiana.
 Rebecca died in 1861 and was buried in Memorial Chapel Cemetery in Newport, Vermillion County.
 After Rebecca died, David remarried in 1868 to a woman named Julia.
 In 1870 he was living next door to his sister Margaret and very close to his son Benjamin.
 He died in Vermillion County in 1877 and is buried there in Helt’s Prairie Cemetery in Hillsdale.
 David and Rebecca had five children: Helen Jane, Alvin, Benajmin F., Charity, and Benjamin.